gaoisbest/NLP-Projects/0_Word2vec/README.md

     - CBOW smoothes over a lot of the distributional information (by treating an entire context as one observation), useful for **smaller datasets**.
 Skip-gram treats each context-target pair as a new observation, and tends to do better when **larger datasets**.

 ### Negative Sampling
-Negative samples are selected proportional to its frequency (`f(w)^3/4`, this power makes **less frequent words be sampled more often**).
+- Negative samples are selected proportional to its frequency (`f(w)^3/4`, this power makes **less frequent words be sampled more often**).
 Frequent words (such as the, and) are [subsampling](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/) .
-For each word in one sentence, it can be deleted or not according its frequency.
+- For each word in one sentence, it can be deleted or not according its frequency.
 And the hyper-parameter sampling rate (i.e., `sample` in [gensim](https://radimrehurek.com/gensim/models/word2vec.html) `Word2Vec`, default value is `1e-3`)
+- How to do sampling [in detail](https://www.jianshu.com/p/9b64d98b0fcb) ?

 ### [Comparisons of HS and NS](https://code.google.com/archive/p/word2vec/):
 * hierarchical softmax (better for infrequent words) vs negative sampling (better for frequent words, better with low dimensional vectors), [why](https://stats.stackexchange.com/questions/180076/why-is-hierarchical-softmax-better-for-infrequent-words-while-negative-sampling)?